Research & Academic Volunteer Opportunities

 Commitment Requirements: Be available for a minimum of 6 months.
 Hours per week will vary depending on assignment.

-Students will gain useful research experience and will also gain experience with l registry software programs for data entry and analysis.
-Duties may include assisting with data collection and data entry and other general office duties in support of the goals of the study.
+Students will gain experience with research data entry/management and have opportunities to participate in regular research team meetings.
+Duties may include assisting with data collection and data entry, as well as other office work in support of the goals of the study.
+As schedules allow, students may have opportunity to observe clinical activity on Fridays as well.